It’s almost impossible to put into words how important sleep is.

 You need the goldilocks approach here.
 Not too tight and not too loose.
 Make sure it’s just right.

-Most sleep masks come with adjustable straps, helping get that fit right.
+Most come with adjustable straps, helping get that fit right.
 But there are also several different types and materials to consider, including:

 - Raised profile sleep masks

 These are sleep masks that are raised in different places, rather than being one level band that does all the way across your eyes.
-This means that the sleep makes will only touch your face in certain places, usually along the eyes of the mask.
+This means that the masks will only touch your face in certain places, usually along the eyes.

-Because there’s only a little bit of contact with this sleep mask, it will help ease any discomfort from wearing them and should give you a more comfortable nights sleep.
+Because there’s only a little bit of contact with this sleep mask, it will help ease any discomfort from wearing them and should give you a more comfortable nights rest.

 - Aromatherapy sleep masks